Contest Registration and Instructions

 After the signed contest forms are prepared,

 email them to: firstname.lastname@example.org.
-In the subject line of your email write: COMAP and your team's control number.
-For example: COMAP 2222.
+In the subject line of your email write: Your team's control number.
+For example: 1234.
 COMAP will accept only an Adobe PDF or a Photo Image of your contest forms.
 Limit one set of forms per email.
 Teams may take pictures of the signed forms with a phone or digital camera and then email the images to email@example.com. *Note: The attachment must be less than 17MB.

 The contest forms